ThoughtWorksInc/expend-rs/README.md

 * [x] add 'travel-billable' flag to the user context
 * [x] add 'country' to the user context, but default to germany
-* [ ] add various per-diem types, like 'lunch/dinner'
+* [x] add various per-diem types, like 'lunch/dinner'
 * [ ] implement subtraction for per-diems
+* [ ] custom comment, optional or mandatory depending on kind of per-diem